AlbertZheng123/Apache-Bot-Blocker/README.md

 #Apache-Bot-Blocker
-Apache-Bot-Blocker is an open-source project that provides a secure and efficient bot-blocking firewall implementation for websites using any server log such as Apache HTTP server.
+Apache-Bot-Blocker is an open-source project that provides a secure and efficient bot-blocking firewall implementation for websites using any server log such as Apache or Nginx HTTP server.
 This tool helps prevent malicious bot scraping, reducing system load, resource usage, and energy costs.

 ##Features